 The set of tabs below compares the features and specifications of this new EPYC processor family.
 Take note that certain CPU SKUs are designed for single-socket systems (indicated with a P suffix on the part number).
 All other models may be used in either a single- or dual-socket system.
 The P-series AMD EPYC CPUs have a lower price and are thus the most cost-effective models, but remember that they are not available in dual-CPU systems.

-Most HPC groups will find that processors with 8 to 24 CPU cores are attractively priced.
+Most HPC groups will find that processors with 16 to 32 CPU cores are attractively priced.
 Systems with up to 32-cores per CPU will be in the price ranges commonly selected for HPC & AI workloads.
-However, the 48-core and 64-core models will be at a higher price than most groups would consider cost-effective.
+However, the 48-core and 64-core models will be at higher prices than many groups consider cost-effective.

 The CPU frequencies of the new AMD EPYC CPUs are relatively high – a welcome improvement over the previous generation.
 Each core supports “Boost” speeds enabling temporary boosts of speed over the base clock speed.
 The maximum Boost speed for each CPU model is shown as a dotted line.